-192. Where, as here, race was the predominant factor in the government's decision-making, strict scrutiny is triggered and "[t]he burden thus shifts to the State to prove that its race-based sorting of voters serves a 'compelling Fig. 15.
-Plan 19.

-interest' and is 'narrowly tailored' to that end."
+- 191. Where, as here, race was the predominant factor in the government's decisionmaking, strict scrutiny is triggered and "[t]he burden thus shifts to the State to prove that its racebased sorting of voters serves a 'compelling interest' and is 'narrowly tailored' to that end."
 Cooper, 581 U.S. at 292 (quoting Bethune-Hill v.
 Va.
 State Bd. of Elections, 580 U.S. 173, 193 (2017)).
 Compliance with the Voting Rights Act and corollary requirements like the Fair Districts Amendments' non-retrogression standard can justify the predominant consideration of race.
-Here, the Legislature identified no other compelling interest to justify its predominant use of race in drawing the Challenged Districts.

-193. "When a State invokes the VRA to justify race-based districting, it must show (to meet the 'narrow tailoring' requirement) that it had 'a strong basis in evidence' for concluding that the statute required its action."
+Here, the Legislature identified no other compelling interest to justify its predominant use of race in drawing the Challenged Districts. - "When a State invokes the VRA to justify race-based districting, it must show (to meet the 'narrow tailoring' requirement) that it had 'a strong basis in evidence' for concluding that the statute required its action."
 Cooper, 581 U.S. at 292 (quoting Ala.
 Legis.
 Black Caucus v.
 Alabama, 575 U.S. 254, 278 (2015)).
 "Or said otherwise, the State must establish that it had 'good reasons' to think that it would transgress the [VRA] if it did not draw race-based district lines."
 Id. at 293 (emphasis in original).
 "If a State has good reason to think that all the 'Gingles preconditions' are met, then so too it has good reason to believe that § 2 requires drawing a majority-minority district.
 But if not, then not."
-Id. at 302 (citations omitted).
+Id. at 302 (citations omitted).6

-A. The Second and Third Gingles Preconditions Are Absent in the Challenged Districts precondition-minority voting cohesion-was met with respect to Hispanic voters in the Challenged Districts.
+A. The Second and Third Gingles Preconditions Are Absent in the Challenged Districts

-194. The Legislature lacked good reasons to think that the second Gingles

-&lt;sup>6 As noted above in footnote 1, all three Gingles preconditions must be present for liability under Section 2 of the VRA and the Fair Districts Amendments' vote-dilution requirement, but the Fair Districts Amendments' retrogression standard only requires the second and third preconditions to be present.

-195. In the decade preceding the Challenged Districts' enactment, Hispanic voters exhibited a lack of voting cohesion in each of the benchmark districts (CDs 25, 26, and 27 under the benchmark congressional plan, and HDs 111, 112, 114, 115, 116, 118, and 119 in the benchmark House plan), in their newly drawn successor districts, in Miami-Dade County, and in the overall South Florida region.

-196. In the years leading up to the Challenged Districts' enactment, election results demonstrate that Hispanic voters generally did not vote cohesively within those geographies in elections for statewide office, U.S. Congress, and the Florida Legislature.

-197. The Legislature also lacked good reasons to think that the third Gingles precondition-white bloc voting sufficient to usually defeat the minority group's candidates of choice-was met.

-198. In the decade preceding the Challenged Districts' enactment (2012-2020), white voters statewide voted to defeat South Florida Hispanic voters' preferred candidates in only approximately a third of statewide partisan general election contests.

-199. But even in those few contests, South Florida Hispanic voters did not vote cohesively for a single candidate.

-200. In partisan primary contests, white voters in those years supported South Florida Hispanic voters' preferred candidates in all but one statewide Republican primary, and all but one statewide Democratic primary.

-201. "Here, electoral history provided no evidence that a § 2 plaintiff could demonstrate the third Gingles prerequisite-effective white bloc-voting."
+- 193. The Legislature lacked good reasons to think that the second Gingles precondition-minority voting cohesion-was met with respect to Hispanic voters in the Challenged Districts. - 194.
+In the decade preceding the Challenged Districts' enactment, Hispanic voters exhibited a lack of voting cohesion in each of the benchmark districts (CDs 25, 26, and 27 under the benchmark congressional plan, and HDs 111, 112, 114, 115, 116, 118, and 119 in the benchmark House plan), in their newly drawn successor districts, in Miami-Dade County, and in the overall South Florida region. - 195.
+In the years leading up to the Challenged Districts' enactment, election results demonstrate that Hispanic voters generally did not vote cohesively within those geographies in elections for statewide office, U.S. Congress, and the Florida Legislature. - 196.
+The Legislature also lacked good reasons to think that the third Gingles precondition-white bloc voting sufficient to usually defeat the minority group's candidates of choice-was met. - 197.
+In the decade preceding the Challenged Districts' enactment (2012-2020), white voters statewide voted to defeat South Florida Hispanic voters' preferred candidates in no statewide partisan general election contests. - 198.
+In partisan primary contests, white voters in those years supported South Florida Hispanic voters' preferred candidates in all but one statewide Republican primary, and all but one statewide Democratic primary. - 199.
+"Here, electoral history provided no evidence that a § 2 plaintiff could demonstrate the third Gingles prerequisite-effective white bloc-voting."
 Cooper, 581 U.S. at 302.

-B. The Legislature Was on Notice that the Gingles Preconditions Were Absent
+B. The Legislature Was on Notice that the Gingles Preconditions Were Absent cohesion, and during legislative sessions on redistricting, individual legislators questioned leadership about their assumptions of Hispanic voting cohesion and white bloc voting.

-202. The Legislature was on notice-but ignored-that the Gingles preconditions were absent.
-Prior court decisions and published scholarship revealed a lack of Hispanic voting cohesion, and during legislative sessions on redistricting, individual legislators questioned leadership about their assumptions of Hispanic voting cohesion and white bloc voting.
+200. The Legislature was on notice-but ignored-that the Gingles preconditions were absent.
+Prior court decisions and published scholarship revealed a lack of Hispanic voting